Benson Mayowa

-Benson Babatunde Mayowa (born August 3, 1991) is an American football defensive end who is a free agent.
-He also was a member of the Dallas Cowboys, Arizona Cardinals, Oakland Raiders, and Seattle Seahawks.
-He played college football at the University of Idaho.
+Benson Babatunde Mayowa (born August 3, 1991) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Idaho Vandals.
+Mayowa played in the NFL for the Dallas Cowboys, Arizona Cardinals, Oakland Raiders, and Seattle Seahawks.

-High school & college
+Early life and college

 Mayowa attended Inglewood High School, where as a senior defensive end, he had 75 tackles, 11 sacks, and one interception, while receiving All-league and second-team all-California Interscholastic Federation honors.

 After not being heavily recruited because of his academic grades, he accepted a football scholarship from the University of Idaho.
 He was a backup defensive end as a true freshman, registering 6 tackles (2 for loss), one sack and one quarterback hurry.
 The next year he made 25 tackles (4.5 for loss), 3 sacks, one quarterback hurry, 2 passes defended, 3 forced fumbles and one recovered.

 As a junior, he started 6 out of 10 games (missed 2 with an injury), posting 17 tackles (4.5 for loss), 3 sacks, 5 quarterback hurries, 2 passes defended, 2 forced fumbles and one recovered.

 As a senior, he started 8 out of 11 games, making 22 tackles (7 for loss), 3 sacks, 4 quarterback hurries, one pass defended and 3 forced fumbles.
 He finished his college career with 45 games, 67 tackles (47 solo), 11 sacks, 11 forced fumbles, and 3 fumble recoveries.

 Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-On May 13, 2013, he was signed by the Seattle Seahawks as an undrafted free agent, after participating on a tryout basis at rookie minicamp.
-He played the first two games and was declared inactive for the rest of the regular season.
-On August 30, 2014, he was waived during the final roster cuts.
+On May 13, 2013, he was signed by the Seattle Seahawks as an undrafted free agent, after participating on a tryout basis at their rookie minicamp.
+He played in the first two regular season games and was declared inactive for the rest of the season, as the Seahawks rotated their multiple defensive ends.

+On August 30, 2014, he was waived by Seattle during their final roster cuts.

-Oakland Raiders
+Oakland Raiders (first stint)

-On August 31, 2014, he was claimed off waivers by the Oakland Raiders.
-On December 7, he recorded his first NFL sack against the San Francisco 49ers.
-He finished the season with 13 tackles and one sack.
+On August 31, 2014, Mayowa was claimed off waivers by the Oakland Raiders.
+On December 7, he recorded his first NFL career sack on quarterback Colin Kaepernick in a win against the San Francisco 49ers.
+He finished the season playing in all 16 regular-season games, while starting in 1, with 14 tackles and one sack.

-In 2015, he had 16 tackles, one sack, one forced fumble and 2 fumble recoveries in 12 games.
+In 2015, he made 16 tackles, with one sack on Detroit Lions quarterback Matthew Stafford in a Week 11 loss, as well as one forced fumble and 2 fumble recoveries.
+He played in 12 games, starting in 2.